link1905/system-design-101/content/docs/web-service/microservice.md

 #### Decoupling With Messaging

-Beneficially, this design moves us away from:
+Beneficially, {{< term msg >}} moves us away from:

-- [Temporal coupling](#temporal-coupling): The `Account Service` exposes only a minimal set of interfaces and adapts to handle various messages instead.
+- [Sequential coupling](#sequential-coupling): The `Account Service` exposes only a minimal set of interfaces and adapts to handle various messages instead.
-  Furthermore, the scope of the `Payment Service` is reduced, granting it more flexibility;
+  Furthermore, the scope of the `Subscription Service` is reduced, granting it more flexibility;
-  Like so, even if the `Account Service` fails to process messages, the `Payment Service` continues to develop and deliver without disruption.
+  Like so, even if the `Account Service` fails to process messages, the `Subscription Service` continues to develop and deliver without disruption.

 ```d2
 direction: right